-So, the lifecycle marketing model provides a simple framework you can use to design the strategic marketing plan that will help you focus on your customer lifecycle.
-Or, journey through your business.
+So, the model provides a simple framework you can use to design the strategic marketing plan that will help you focus on your customer lifecycle stages.
+Or their journey and experience through your business.

-Once you implement the principles of Lifecycle Marketing into your business, it will help you
+Once you implement the principles into your business, it will help you

 - and keep your customers longer by delivering an experience that wows your customers.
 So, they come back again and again – AND, bring their friends.

-The Lifecycle Marketing model was developed by a team of sales and marketing experts at Infusionsoft and has helped thousands of small businesses achieve great success.
+The model was developed by a team of sales and marketing experts at Infusionsoft and has helped thousands of small businesses achieve great success.

 And so can you.

-When put into action, Lifecycle Marketing will help you grow your sales and give you more time to focus on the things you love.
+When put into action, the framework and process will help you grow your sales and give you more time to focus on the things you love.

 3 Stages of the Framework